2017 Donald C. Alexander Tax Law Writing Competition

 Second place: $1000

-(Both will receive a trip to the FBA’s Annual Tax Law Conference in Washington, D.C.
-The winning entries may be published in the Tax Section newsletter the Report or in The Federal Lawyer.)
+(Both receive an invitation to the FBA’s Annual Tax Law Conference in Washington, D.C.
+Previous winning entries are featured below.)